Aspirin

 • feeling dizzy

-If you need to go to a hospital accident and emergency (A&E) department, do not drive yourself - get someone else to drive you or call for an ambulance.
+If you need to go to A&E, do not drive yourself – get someone else to drive you or call for an ambulance.

 Take the aspirin packet or leaflet inside it, plus any remaining medicine, with you.